ariakit/ariakit/packages/reakit/src/Composite/README.md

   <code>boolean</code>

   Determines how `next` and `previous` functions will behave.
 If `rtl` is set to `true`, they will be inverted.
+This only affects the composite widget behavior.
 You still need to set `dir="rtl"` on HTML/CSS.

 - **`orientation`**
   <code>&#34;horizontal&#34; | &#34;vertical&#34; | undefined</code>